Tribute to Canterbury Rugby League - Significant Results and Famous players

 What do you want to be doing 10 years from now: Retired, hopefully with alot of money.

-(The Big Black League Book, Daryll Halligan)
+(The Big Black League Book, Introduced by Daryll Halligan, Edited by Trevor McKewen)

 And from a now disappeared Warrington League website...